Denmark’s PM says Greenland showdown at ‘decisive moment’

 - list 4 of 4Barcelona beat Real Madrid in El Clasico to retain Spanish Super Cup

-“This is a decisive moment”, with stakes that go beyond the immediate issue of Greenland’s future, Frederiksen added in a debate with other Danish political leaders.
+“This is a decisive moment”, with stakes that go beyond the immediate issue of Greenland’s future, Frederiksen said in a debate with other Danish political leaders.

 Germany and Sweden backed Denmark against Trump’s latest claims to the self-governing Danish territory.